Project-YXKJ/SilverStarSCS.Docs/source/function/motor.rst

 The maximum time the holding force can keep takes effect is determined by parameter :option:`A66` :

-Equal to 0
+- Equal to 0

   Holding force take effect always when stopped.

-Not equal to 0
+- Not equal to 0

-    holding force only take effect for a certain period of time when stop, and then the motor is released.
+  Holding force only take effect for a certain period of time when stop, and then the motor is released.
 At this time, the parameter value represents the effective time.

 The effect can be set by parameter :option:`I46`, The higher the set value, the stronger the holding force.